Madagascar - Telecoms, Mobile and Broadband - Statistics and Analyses

 Positive developments in the internet and broadband sector are also materialising following the arrival of the first international submarine fibre optic cables, LION and EASSy on the island in 2009 and 2010.
 This ended the country’s dependency on satellites for international connections, bringing down the cost of international bandwidth and making internet access more affordable to a wider part of the population.
-The IOX cable is expected to be ready for service in early 2019, which will provide additional capacity to support the fast growing mobile data market.
-In addition, the METISS submarine cable will provide another link to the African mainland and other international cable systems.
+The IOX cable is expected to be ready for service in early 2019, which will provide additional capacity to support the fast-growing mobile data market.
+In addition, the METISS submarine cable (expected to be ready in 2019) and the Africa-1 cable (expected in 2020) will provide additional links to the African mainland and other international cable systems.

 A national fibre backbone is being implemented connecting the major cities, and Telma expects to invest an additional $250 million to expand the backbone network from 5,000km to 11,000km by 2019.
 Wireless broadband access networks are being rolled out, enabling converged voice, data and entertainment services.
 The launch of 3G and LTE mobile broadband services has enabled the mobile operators to reverse their rapidly declining average revenue per user (ARPU).